Help users to Recover from validation errors

 WCAG 2.2

 Do not clear any form fields when validating users’ answers.
 Keep both passing and failing answers.
-This is to comply with WCAG 2.2 success criterion 3.3.7 Redundant Entry.
+This is to comply with WCAG 2.2 success criterion 3.3.7 Redundant entry.

 Keeping information that failed validation helps users to: